Department of Biomedical Engineering

 - Successful completion of a preliminary exam;

-- Selecting an area of specialization, taking two depth courses and three quarters of the BME seminar series;
+- Selecting an area of specialization, taking four depth courses (electives) and six quarters of the BME seminar series;

 - Formal advancement to candidacy by successfully passing a qualifying exam;